Helliconia: Earth

 Since the present day, the humans of Earth have been through an era of space exploration.
-This proved to be largely disappointing: faster than light travel was proven to be impossible, and few planets were found with life beyond the microbial stage.
-The one great success was the discovery of Helliconia.
-The Avernus was dispatched to monitor but not interfere with Helliconia, providing the Earth with scientific data and the entertainment of an epic reality show.
+This has been rather disappointing, as faster than light travel was proven impossible, and few planets have been found bearing life beyond the microbial stage (though a minor sub-plot in Winter involves some space explorers finding a planet that contains little but the remains of a ruined civilization, an incident that leads them to posit there have existed several planets with many advanced civilizations, all ultimately having destroyed themselves via nuclear warfare).
+The one opportune success was the discovery of Helliconia, a planet presently full of adequately developed life.
+A space station, the Avernus, was dispatched to monitor but not interfere with Helliconia, providing the Earth with scientific data and the entertainment of an epic reality show aired planet-wide on a network of "eductainment".

-Somewhat later, the human race destroyed itself and most other life on Earth with a nuclear war.
-After a thousand years or so, the Earth's Gaian repair mechanisms repopulated the world with new life, including a small number of humans, who now live a simple nomadic life and have no interest in technology.
+Somewhat later, the human race destroys itself and most other life on Earth via nuclear warfare.
+Approximately one thousand years following this, Earth's Gaian repair mechanisms repopulate the world with new life, and allow the return of a small number of humans from other previously colonised planets (though they now wish to live simpler lives, having little interest in technological advancement).